top ol nil 2025

 Pat Coogan, Indiana

 He’s a center, which traditionally means slightly lower earnings than top tackles.
-But Coogan still does well.
+But Pat Coogan still does well.
+The Pat Coogan NIL value has grown significantly since his transfer.
 He was a known commodity at Notre Dame in 2024 before transferring to Indiana, and that move created new NIL opportunities.
-Coogan has deals with Mission BBQ and PorkRinds.com, but his most lucrative partnership ties back to baseball.
+The Pat Coogan NIL deal includes partnerships with Mission BBQ and PorkRinds.com, but his most lucrative partnership ties back to baseball.
 Like many Midwest players, he partnered with CHISOX Athlete, working within the Chicago White Sox community outreach program.

 Learn More About the NIL Landscape